gabriel-guelfi/splitphp/README.md

 ### What's New ###

-> Version: 1.4.16
+> Version: 1.5.0

-> Release Date: 2024-07-26
+> Release Date: 2025-01-22

-> Last Update: 2024-12-20
+> Last Update: 2025-01-22

-* A built-in scafolding command "generate" was added in this version.

-* DAO now has a "clearPersistence()" method to manually clear the data persistence.

-* Added some Utils methods to work with string conversion.

-* Dao::bindParams() method now accepts a second parameter for a placeholder name.

-* Added the option of use "IN/NOT IN" in database operations.

-* Expanded Helpers::Log()->error() method to include further, more detailed information.

-* Fixed many minor bugs related to: NULL values handling and database access.

-* Fixed SQL injection vulnerabilty.

-* Improvements in error logging, providing more detailed information.
+* Easy support for multi-tenancy (multiple database connections)

+* Implemented a Helpers machine, with some useful stuff like cURL and Log

+* Support for responses of type CSS

+* Mechanics of Events and Listeners (Very useful ;D)

 **Read more in the *Release Notes.txt* file.**